Nazarshia2889/EAGLE-AI/README.md

 ## Overview:

 We enhance security systems by leveraging AI to provide immediate, actionable security reports.
-Our system, EAGLE (Enhanced Automated Guardian for Living Environments) AI, reduces false positive notifications and provides detailed summaries of any detected irregularities.
+Our system, EAGLE (Enhanced Automated Guardian for Living Environments) AI, reduces false positive notifications and provides detailed summaries of any detected irregularities. *We use camera feed from a Google Nest Camera in order to carry out our project.*

 ## Inspiration: